sirthias/parboiled2/README.rst

     libraryDependencies += "org.parboiled" %% "parboiled" % "2.5.0"

-The latest released version is **2.5.0**.
-It is available for Scala 2.12, 2.13 and 3 as well as Scala JS.
+The latest released version is **2.5.1**.
+It is available for Scala 2.12, 2.13 and 3, Scala.js and Scala Native.

 *parboiled2* has no external dependencies.
 (It used to depend on shapeless_, but the few bits it was using have been internalized at some point).